tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ### Malleability

-Let's say a malicious party, Bob, can modify a transaction before it enters the blockchain.
-Any changes to a Pedersen commitment would break the kernel signature, which cannot be updated without counterparty cooperation as is currently the case in Mimblewimble.

-If Bob is the only party in the transaction, he could modify aspects of the transaction successfully.
-However, this is essentially a double spend.
-If any parties are relying on this transaction for any reason, they must wait for it to be mined (with an appropriate number of confirmations) before considering it complete.

-Once the transaction is mined, changes to any of the parts of the input or output structure will be detected by the overall balance, the range proof validation, or the script signature.
+Malleability can be divided into three parts.
+These are handled below in the following cases:

+#### Miner Malleability

+This case is for when the miner changes certain parameters or values of a transaction.
+In its current form, Tari does allow a miner to change OutputFeatures of an UTXO.
+This is not detectable.

+With tari_script, the OutputFeatures are locked by the rangeproof.
+If a miner wanted to change the OutputFeatures, it requires it to generate a new rangeproof.
+This is not possible since generating a new rangeproof requires knowledge of the blinding factor k.
+Something it does not know or can.

+#### Receiver Malleability

+This is the case where the receiver can change some part of the output.
+In normal Tari this is not an issue, as the output is fully owned by the receiver.
+So the receiver can change what he wants.

+With tari_script we need to stop this to a certain amount as the receiver might not be able to spend the utxo yet, pending some script, or it needs to be paid back to the sender, for example a HTLC contract.
+This is stopped via the OwnerOffset.
+This value will confirm the script and OuputFeatures of a utxo.

+#### Sender Malleability

+While the sender can change much of the transaction.
+He is allowed to do so as he is the owner.
+Any change with the sender will cause a normal double spend transaction.
+And there is nothing much that can be done to stop this.

+But if a transaction is mined.
+The values are locked and no one can change any value.

+TODO: Investigate sender malleability with multiple multi party scripts like HTLCs.

 ### Cut-through

 A major issue with many Mimblewimble extension schemes is that miners are able to cut-through UTXOs if an output is spent in the same block it was created.
+Tari_script with its OwnerOffset will stop cut-through completely as it currently works.
+It will still allow pruning thou.
+Cut-through is still possible if the original owner participates.
+Example Alice, pays Bob, who pays Carol.
+Cut-through can happen only if Alice and Carol negotiate a new transaction.

+This will ensure that the original owner is happy with the spending the transaction to a new party, eg verified the spending conditions like a script.

+### Script lock key generation

+At face value, it looks like the burden for wallets has doubled, since each UTXO owner has to remember three private keys, the spend key, \\( k_i \\) and the sender key \\( k_{b} \\) and the original receiver key \\( k_{a} \\) .
+In practice, the other keys can be deterministically derived from the spend key.
+For example, the \\( k_{b} \\) can be equal to the hash of the \\( k_i \\).

+### Replay attacks
 TODO

-### Script lock key generation

-At face value, it looks like the burden for wallets has doubled, since each UTXO owner has to remember two private keys, the spend key, \\( k_i \\) and the script key \\( k_{i'} \\).
-In practice, the script lock key can be deterministically derived from the spend key.
-For example, the script key can be equal to the hash of the spend key.

-## Disadvantages

 ### Blockchain bloat

 The most obvious drawback to TariScript is the effect it will have on blockchain size.
-The addition of the script and script signature, adds at least 33 bytes of data to every UTXO.
+The addition of the script and script signature, it also adds two public keys to every UTXO.
 This can eventually be pruned, but will increase storage and bandwidth requirements.

+Input size in a block will now be much bigger as each input was previously just a commitment and an OuputFeatures.
+Each input now includes a script,input_data, script_signature and two public keys.
+This could be improved by not sending the input again, but just sending the hash of the input, input_data and script_signature.
+But this will still be larger than inputs are currently.

 The additional range proof validations and signature checks significantly hurt performance.
 Range proof checks are particularly expensive.
 To improve overall block validation, batch range proof validations should be employed to mitigate